Skip to main content

 • Updated self-certification forms

-The DITC released the updated Entity Self-Certification Form and Individual Self-Certification Form on their website on 19 May 2025.
+The DITC released updated Entity Self-Certification Form and Individual Self-Certification Form on their website on 19 May 2026.
 These forms are effective 1 January 2026.
+For new FIs and for new investors or customers of existing FIs, the new versions should now replace the previous versions, not least as some new data points will need to be captured to allow for reporting.

 • List of participating and reportable jurisdictions

 The list of participating and reportable jurisdictions for CRS purposes continues to evolve annually.
-An updated list of CRS Reportable and Participating Jurisdictions was published in the Cayman Islands Gazette, Issue No. 07/2025 on Monday, 31 March 2025.
+The annual updated list of CRS Reportable and Participating Jurisdictions was published on 31 March 2025.

 • Increased emphasis on data quality